byorgey/BlogLiterately/README.markdown

 Chris Reade.

-After installing ghc and cabal using `ghcup`, there are two more things needed: `pkgconfig` and `openssl`.
+After installing ghc and cabal using `ghcup`, there are two more things needed: `pkg-config` and `openssl`.
 Install both of these using homebrew, and set the paths as instructed.

 Finally, edit `~/.cabal/config` so that it provides locations for the